ItalianG0urmet/LainOS/README.md

 # Lain OS

 **Lain OS** is my very first operating system project.
-It’s part of my learning journey — I want to see how far I can take it.
+It’s part of my learning journey.
+I want to see how far I can take it.

 ---